-This is the end of the Far North line from Inverness, the most distant station from the rest of the network.
+This is the end of the Far North Line from Inverness, the most distant station from the rest of the network.
 The furthest north station is Thurso.
 The station is to the south of the River Wick, in the west of the town.
+The town has a considerable harbour on Wick Bay, built for the once large fishing fleet.

-Wick was formerly the junction for the Lybster branch.
+Wick was formerly the junction for the Lybster branch, opened in 1903.
 The junction was at the west end of the station with the branch curving to the south.
+The branch closed in 1944.

 Roster Road Halt